Milestone-Proposal:Parametron, 1954

 During the early 1950s, the materials available for electronic components were limited.
 The parametron, which relied on the parametric excitation of non-linear inductance to achieve switching, required high-quality inductors and capacitors.
 The scarcity of high-quality materials and the limitations in manufacturing technology posed significant challenges.
 Achieving the necessary precision and reliability in component fabrication was a major hurdle.

-As Goto mentioned later, he was lucky to use the right ferrite material as far as the ferrite core, the essential part of his parametron device, was concerned.
+As Goto mentioned later, he was lucky to use the right ferrous material as far as the ferrite core, the essential part of his parametron device, was concerned.
 He picked up a ferrite core very suited to parametron his first experiment.
 Had he not used the particular material, the search for the right material alone may take a couple of years, thus missing the opportunity to fill in the gap between vacuum tube and transistor with very reliable parametron device.

 Design Complexity

-But, once the circuit was designed properly with well selected proper material, parametrons performed very reliably.
 This was the key reason the stored-program computer built at a university laboratory operated so successfully without any dedicated operator.
-The graduate students and the researchers there helped the external science researchers who ran long-running computer programs.
+Serious breakdown of the PC-1 computer did not occur often, The graduate students and the researchers there helped the external science researchers who ran long-running computer programs.
+Programs could run for a few hours unattended on PC-1, which was a feat in itself in its time.

 Thermal Management